Multiple Sclerosis Centers of Excellence

 Visual Perceptual Skills

 Visual perceptual skills, which include simple perception or recognition of objects, as well as sense of direction and orientation in space, can be affected in MS. These problems can interfere with activities ranging from reading a map or driving, to programming your VCR or dealing with those pesky "some assembly required" projects.

 Verbal fluency includes the ability to find the word you're looking for quickly and easily.
 "It's on the tip of my tongue" is a particularly common complaint from those who have MS, as is "I'm talking to someone and all of a sudden I'm stuck without the word I need."
 People who experience these kinds of problems may feel less confident about their ability to talk smoothly and comfortably with others.

 People with MS sometimes say they feel "dumber."
 The good news is that general intelligence is usually not affected in MS. However, individual functions that make up general intelligence, such as memory, reasoning, or perceptual skills, can be affected or slowed temporarily during a relapse or more permanently over the course of the disease.
 So, a person's intelligence quotient (IQ), which is a composite score made up of individual subtest scores on all these functions, can become lower over time.

-If you are experiencing some of the cognitive problems that were outlined in this article it is important for you to make an appointment with your healthcare provider at your local VA Medical Center.
-Your provider can refer you to either a clinical psychologist or social worker for some testing.
+If you are experiencing some of the cognitive problems that were outlined in this article it is important for you to make an appointment with your health care provider at your local VA medical facility Your provider can refer you to either a clinical psychologist or social worker for some testing.
 After your testing, the specialist can help you address some of your cognitive problems with specific cognitive retraining, memory aids and devices, and other supportive strategies to help you improve your quality of life.